simokay/compendium/adversaries/Yuan-ti Infiltrator.md

     attack_bonus: 4
     damage_dice: 2d6
     damage_bonus: 2
-  - name: Spellcasting
+spells:
-    desc: "The yuan-ti casts one of the following spells, requiring no Material components and using Wisdom as the spellcasting ability (spell save DC 12):\nAt will: Animal Friendship (snakes only)\n2/day: Suggestion"
+  - "The yuan-ti casts one of the following spells, requiring no Material components and using Wisdom as the spellcasting ability (spell save DC 12):"
+  - At Will: Animal Friendship (snakes only)
+  - 2/Day Each: Suggestion
 ---